Tropical cyclone effects by region: Comoros and Mayotte

 The archipelago of the Comoros and the French overseas territory of Mayotte are located in the southern Indian Ocean in the Mozambique Channel.
 Due to their low latitude, the islands are rarely affected by tropical cyclones.
 In January 1983, Cyclone Elinah moved through the Comoros with winds of at least 136 km/h.
 High waves killed 33 people and left US$23.1 million in damage.
 In April 2019, Cyclone Kenneth produced wind gusts of around 200 km/h, along with 10 m waves.
 Kenneth killed nine people and destroyed 4,482 homes, while damaging another 7,013.
 Damage was estimated at CF81.7 billion (US$188 million), equivalent to 16% of the country's GDP.

 In April 1984, Cyclone Kamisy passed about 50 km south of Mayotte, producing wind gusts of 148 km/h.
 Kamisy killed one person, cut power for 48 hours, and destroyed the island's crops, with damage estimated at €25 million.
+In December 2024, Cyclone Chido destroyed much of Mayotte and caused moderate damage in Comoros.